Many Parents Have Had Success By Healing Autism Naturally

 Once we've addressed the obvious layer of the onion, we expose a new layer.
 Now the focus has changed.
 Peeling of layers and exposing new layers feels like it never ends.

 What if you could work from the centre of the onion at the same time as working on the outer layer?
 The centre of the onion can be thought of as health-related issues, such as inflammation and gut health.

 Mitochondria are a great example.
 There are many mitochondria in each cell, so if you knew how to enhance mitochondria, you would enhance every cell which would greatly improve our health.

 Addressing fundamental aspects of of the body effects every cell, which helps the body as a whole.
 Working on the centre of the onion may make the process of peeling the onion layers easier.

 Now that we've explored some basics, lets move on to the question - how to cure autism at home?
 We'll now explore if there is, or ever can be a cure for autism.
 Once we've done that, I'll go over some important and easy steps to recover from autism naturally.

-The list of 4 below is not an exhaustive list, but instead is a list of 4 really important and often overlooked strategies.
+The list of 4 is not an exhaustive list, but instead is a list of 4 really important and often overlooked strategies.
 These aren't treatments for autism, however I'm offering them as options to improve the health and wellbeing of children on the spectrum.
-It's important to improve health and wellbeing so the children feel better and get more out of therapies.
-These aren't to replace the other essential strategies that you have and have had recommended to you by the experts in the ASD.
-These may be used alongside your other strategies including physical therapy and conventional/herbal medicine.
+It's important to improve health and wellbeing, so the children feel better and get more out of therapies.
+These aren't to replace the other essential strategies that you have and have had recommended to you by the experts in ASD.
+These may be used alongside your other strategies, including physical therapy and conventional/herbal medicine.